dmd/usb-to-smb-gadget/README.md

   - Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to image an SD card with a standard 64-bit Raspberry Pi OS image.
 Let it create a user account for you.

 - **Storage option A: Local USB disk** (recommended for performance)
-  - USB disk attached to the Pi, must be formatted and labeled before installation (see below)
+  - USB disk attached to the Pi on a USB-A (and hopefully USB3) port, must be formatted and labeled before installation (see below)

 - **Storage option B: NFS share** for disk image storage
   - Note: This sends data over the network three times.
 Consider local USB for better performance.